prabath/wso2is-repo-explorer/README.md

 # WSO2 Identity Server Repo Explorer (rEx)
+WSO2 Identity Server is 100% Open Source!.
+We maintain  product source code under two GitHub organizations: wso2 and wso2-extensions.
+These two GitHub organizations carry code related all WSO2 products, with hundreds of repositories.
+Sometimes it hard to find, which jar file comes from which repo.
+If you would like to contribute to the product, please check this git repo explorer (rEx).

 ## Initial Setup
 * **Step:1** This relies on Docker, so make sure you have Docker running in your local environment.